Revolver Evolution: The Best 9mm Revolvers on the Market

 It’s also a good example of how 9mm is typically loaded into revolvers: with moon clips (more on those in a bit).
-This LCR includes three moon clips and there’s a decent array of aftermarket parts available, mainly grips, lasers, and sights — to be fair, a 2” barrel firing a 9mm isn’t exactly a long-range weapon, but you can enhance the LCR to suit your needs and work around its shorter barrel, which is a great feature.
+This LCR includes three moon clips, and there’s a decent array of aftermarket parts available, mainly grips, lasers, and sights — to be fair, the LCR’s 2” barrel firing a 9mm isn’t exactly a long-range weapon, but you can enhance the LCR to suit your needs and work around its shorter barrel, which is a great feature.

 Even straight out of the box this is a prime example of a perfectly reliable CCW revolver.

 3. Competition Pick: Smith & Wesson 929

 The Performance Center Model 929 revolver is truly beautiful.
-With a stainless steel body, rubber grip, titanium frame, and 6.5” barrel, it’s likely far more accurate than most who will wield it.
+With a stainless steel body, rubber grip, titanium cylinder and frame, and 6.5” barrel, it’s likely far more accurate than most who will wield it.

 This revolver isn’t just a pretty face — it is also highly functional, with attention to detail and craftsmanship clear from every angle, including an adjustable rear sight for precision work in the field.
 It’s a real case of blending old-world craft with modern tech to get the most out of both.